libretime/libretime/docs/manual/now-playing/index.md

 ![](static/Screenshot426-Search_result_select.png)

 Click the Advanced Search Options link to collapse that area.
-Beneath the collapsed link is the **Simple Search** field, with a magnifying glass icon, which enables the selection of items based on any tag metadata stored in the Airtime database, whether that metadata column is currently displayed in the table or not.
+Beneath the collapsed link is the **Simple Search** field, with a magnifying glass icon, which enables the selection of items based on any tag metadata stored in the Libretime database, whether that metadata column is currently displayed in the table or not.
 For example, to search for all items between four and five minutes duration, enter *00:04* into the simple search field (for 00 hours and 04 minutes).

 ![](static/Screenshot425-Simple_search.png)

 If your jingles are tagged with *Jingle* in the **Genre** or other fields, you can very easily find them by entering *jingle* into the simple search field.
 The same technique can be used to find advertising and promotional files.
 (See the chapter *Preparing media for ingest* for tips on batch tagging files with metadata).
 Unlike advanced searches, simple searches use 'or' logic for multiple search terms, so a simple search for *jingle ident* will return items matching either keyword.

-Clicking on an item in the library table opens a pop-up menu which enables you to audition the item, or remove it from the Airtime library.
+Clicking on an item in the library table opens a pop-up menu which enables you to audition the item, or remove it from the Libretime library.
 Media types which cannot be auditioned directly in a web browser, such as FLAC, have a lock icon instead of a loudspeaker icon, but these files can be downloaded to your local computer for audition instead.
 The **Delete** option should be used with caution, because this action cannot be undone.
 For media files, you can also **Edit Metadata** stored for the file using this menu.

 ![](static/Screenshot427-Library_pop_up.png)